opentracing-contrib/java-jfr-tracer/README.md

 	</dependency>
 ```

-Next, in whatever code you used to set up the OpenTracing tracer, wrap your tracer in the JFR tracer:
+Next, in whatever code you use to set up the OpenTracing tracer, wrap your tracer in the JFR tracer:

 ```java
 GlobalTracer.register(
 	new DelegatingJfrTracer(yourFavTracer));
 ```

+## Supported Tracers
+The delegating JFR tracer currently supports Open Zipkin and Jaeger.

 ## Example
 An example app with OpenTracing enabled can be found here: